 In our personal lives, this involves all the apps and websites we use on our various devices.
 In our professional lives, this involves the digital solutions your organisation uses to collaborate with each other, engage with customers, and do business with other companies.

-In our highly networked society, your daily business activities my not put you behind a computer, but invariably in the 2020’s and beyond, your business is relying on digital solutions to operate.
+In our highly networked society, your daily business activities may not put you behind a computer, but invariably in the 2020s and beyond, your business is relying on digital solutions to operate.
 These could be as commonplace as online banking and payment services, or more complex solutions like customer databases, inventory management and supply chain systems.
 If they are connected to the internet, they are under threat.